Skip to content

 Image of a white flag

-The Small Landlord Fund is designed to increase the supply of decent affordable housing and to eliminate health, safety, and property maintenance deficiencies as well as to ensure compliance with applicable codes and standards.
+The Small Landlord Fund is designed to increase the supply of decent affordable housing in the City of Pittsburgh and to eliminate health, safety, and property maintenance deficiencies, while ensuring compliance with applicable codes and standards.

 About the Program

-The Small Landlord Fund provides funding to landlords with ten or fewer units for the preservation of existing affordable rental housing and/or the conversion of market/vacant housing to affordable housing in the City of Pittsburgh.
+The Small Landlord Fund program provides funding to landlords with ten or fewer units for repairs and upgrades, with the goal to preserve existing affordable rental housing and/or to convert market rate and vacant housing to affordable housing in the City of Pittsburgh.

 Eligibility Requirements